Edit Content

 Did you know that there are simple procedures that can be done in a doctor’s office that may greatly improve your OAB symptoms?
 Sacral Neuromodulation (like InterStim) and PTSN are procedures that stimulate nerves in the body that connect to the bladder to help reduce symptoms, while Botox injections can help calm nerves that trigger the Overactive Bladder muscle.

-For those who have tried multiple treatment options and would like something more permanent, there are several surgical procedures that may work well for you.
+For those who have tried multiple treatment options and would like something more permanent, several surgical procedures may work well for you.
 There are procedures that can increase the size of your bladder to store more urine, and the popular mid-urethral sling (for those experiencing stress incontinence), in which material is placed beneath the urethra to help support it.

 The best course of action is always to talk with your doctor about your specific situation and the options that are available to you.
 He or she will be your guide to understanding the ins and outs of the different treatments.